newtheatre/history-project/_shows/18_19/vehement.md

   - quote: Nadia Elalfi (geneticist) was consulted through the writing process to ensure the remarks about the sexual cycle of flies was scientifically inaccurate.
     name: Sam Osborne
     submitted: 2019-03-28
+  - quote: I don't know how the Housemartins' *Caravan of Love* became the show's unofficial anthem, it just sort of happened
+    name: Jack Ellis
+    submitted: 2019-06-26

 links:
   - type: Review